 Antipodes Festival in Melbourne, Australia

 Each March, it sponsors the annual Antipodes Festival, a celebration of Greek culture which includes the widely-attended two-day street party.
 Local artists perform at the event, and popular musicians such as Alkisti Protopsalti are brought in from Greece.
 Other cultural activities, including art exhibits and a film festival, continue on through September.

 “We’re a very active community,” says Ross Karavis, director of the Antipodes Festival.
-“There are over 100 organizations here which represent different regions and cities in Greece.
+“There are over 100 organizations here that represent different regions and cities in Greece.

-Some are social clubs, but we also have an extensive network of community organization around the Greek Orthodox Church, such as welfare services, activities for those who are retired, or language classes.”
+Some are social clubs, but we also have an extensive network of community organizations around the Greek Orthodox Church, such as welfare services, activities for those who are retired, or language classes.”